 This is a guide to installing the Translate Toolkit on your system.
 If the Translate Toolkit is already packaged for your system, this is probably the easiest way to install it.
-For Windows users, we provide installers.
 For several Linux distributions, the package might be available through your package manager.
+On Windows, we recommend using a virtual environment.

 If your system already has the toolkit prepackaged, then please let us know what steps are required to install it.

 Download a stable released version.
-Or if you have a python environment, run easy_install translate-toolkit.
+Or if you have a python environment, run pip install translate-toolkit.
 For those who need problems fixed, or who want to work on the bleeding edge, get the latest source from Git.

-If you install the complete “setup” version in Windows, or if you install through your distribution’s package manager, you should automatically have all the dependencies you need.
-If you are installing from the Version Control System, or from a source release, you should check the README file for information on the dependencies that are needed.
+If you install through your distribution’s package manager, you should automatically have all the dependencies you need.
+If you are installing a version from Version Control, or from a source release, you should check the README file for information on the dependencies that are needed.
 Some of the dependencies are optional.
 The README file documents this.

 Get the package for your system: